ARTEMUS

 At its core, a freight broker acts as a vital intermediary between shippers and carriers, orchestrating the movement of cargo from point A to point B. They serve as the glue that binds together the intricate network of transportation services, facilitating the timely and cost-effective delivery of goods.

 Among the multitude of freight brokerage firms, Artemus Transportation Solutions stands out as a beacon of innovation and efficiency.
-Specializing in cutting-edge software solutions, Artemus offers a comprehensive suite of tools tailored specifically for freight brokers – ISF (Importer Security Filing) and AMS (Automated Manifest System).
+Specializing in cutting-edge software solutions, Artemus offers some comprehensive tools tailored specifically for freight brokers for USA customs clearance – ISF (Importer Security Filing), AMS (Automated Manifest System). & AES (Automated Export Filing).

 What Is A Freight Broker?